evangelistalab/forte/docs/sphinx/mospaceinfo.rst

 Restricted doubly occupied orbitals are allowed to be excited in in methods that add dynamic electron correlation.

+3. Active/generalized active orbitals (``ACTIVE``/``GASn``).
-3. Active orbitals (``ACTIVE``).
-Used to define active spaces for static correlation methods.
+Used to define active spaces or generalized active spaces for static correlation methods.
 These orbitals are partially occupied.
+Standard complete active spaces can be specified either via the ``ACTIVE`` or the ``GAS1`` orbital space.
+For generalized active spaces, the user must provide the number of orbitals in each irrep for all the GAS spaces reuired.
+``GAS1`` through ``GAS6`` are currently supported.

 4. Restricted unoccupied orbitals (``RESTRICTED_UOCC``).
 Also called virtuals, these orbitals are ignored by methods for static correlation but considered by